"Beautiful, Hannah. Best wishes on your own process of becoming—the journey never ends. #IAmBecoming" - Former First Lady, Michelle Obama

 “No one is in control of your art, your gift, or your narrative except you.
 Tell your story.”

-Hannah L Drake is a blogger, activist, public speaker, poet, and author of 11 books.
-She writes commentary on politics, feminism, and race and her work has been featured online at Cosmopolitan, The Bitter Southerner, The Lily, Harper’s Bazaar and Revolt TV.
+Hannah Drake is a blogger, podcast host, activist, public speaker, poet, and author of 11 books.
+She serves as the and co-executive director of IDEAS xLab and co-founder of the (Un)Known Project, which seeks to discover the hidden names and stories of Black people enslaved in Kentucky and beyond.
+She writes commentary on politics, feminism, and race, and her writing has been featured online at Cosmopolitan, The Washington Post, The Bitter Southerner, The Lily, and Harper’s Bazaar.
 In 2019 during Super Bowl Sunday,Hannah’s poem, "All You Had To Do Was Play The Game, Boy," which addresses the protest by Colin Kaepernick, was shared by film writer, producer and director Ava DuVernay, and then shared by Kaepernick.
 The poem has been viewed more than two million times.